Wednesday, 31 December 2025

 Plas Newydd Burial Chamber , Anglesey .

-Impressive Chambered Tomb split into in two parts located on the grounds of an estate which once belonged to the Marquess of Anglesey .
+An impressive Chambered Tomb located on the grounds of an estate that once belonged to the Marquess of Anglesey .
 These days Plas Newydd , Country Park is looked after by the National Trust .
 The Burial Chamber sits on the brow of a hill 300 metres from the Menai Strait in a pituresque and well maintained setting .
-The day I was there the groundsman was mowing the grass around the Tomb .The mound of earth that covered the Burial Chamber has gone into the ether over the millennia .
-There isn't a trace of evidence in the Tomb in any form .
+The day I was there the groundsman was mowing the grass around the Tomb .The earth mound that covered the Burial Chamber is long gone .

 The smaller structure may have formed part of a passageway into the larger Chamber .